2-Day Hakone Itinerary: Exploring Hakone, Mt. Fuji and Beyond

 The drive back to Hakone from Chureito Pagoda will take you around an hour, depending on where you’re staying.

 Story time: When we ate at Monta, we really ATE.
 You order your food on a tablet, so we clicked away at the tapas-sized meals, choosing about 10 things between the two of us.
 Seemed about right for the first round of ordering… Imagine our surprise when they started piling regular-sized portions onto the table.
-Of course we didn’t want to be rude, and knowing the rules of Japan’s food culture, we started eating.
+Of course, we didn’t want to be rude, and knowing the rules of Japan’s food culture, we started eating.
 And eating… until we could eat no more.
 But we ate it all and rolled away feeling like very stuffed champions.

-Hakone Reatreat Före
+Hakone Retreat Före

 In Japan, you’ll quickly notice that hotels are on the expensive side.
 Generally, I paid USD 50 to 100 more per night to get the kind of standard I am used to.
 I guess the consolation prize is that eating out in restaurants is pretty cheap.